salilab/imp/doc/manual/conventions.md

 # Graphs {#conventions_graphs}

-Graphs in IMP are represented in C++ using the \external{http://www.boost.org/doc/libs/release/libs/graph, Boost Graph Library}.
+Graphs in %IMP are represented in C++ using the \external{http://www.boost.org/doc/libs/release/libs/graph, Boost Graph Library}.
 All graphs used in IMP are \external{http://www.boost.org/doc/libs/1_43_0/libs/graph/doc/VertexAndEdgeListGraph.html, VertexAndEdgeListGraphs}, have vertex_name properties, and are \external{http://www.boost.org/doc/libs/1_43_0/libs/graph/doc/BidirectionalGraph.html, BidirectionalGraphs} if they are directed.

 The Boost.Graph interface cannot be easily exported to Python so we instead provide a simple wrapper IMP::PythonDirectedGraph.
 There are methods to translate the graphs into various common Python and other formats (e.g. graphviz).